-Once in place, solar panels are passive collectors and generate no emissions.
-Off-site intrusion of water and sediment flowing from the site, and weed and rodent infestation from the site could be problems for neighboring farms if not sufficiently addressed from the start.
-Potential on-site farm impacts from erosion and sedimentation was discussed above, and was sufficiently addressed by applicant's erosion and sediment control plan.
-The plan, prepared by a qualified person, with MCPW LDEP's civil site plan and DEQ NPDES 1200-C discharge permitting requirements, will help ensure drainage issues are properly addressed.
-On- and off-site weed control issues were also addressed above, and the findings and conditions are adopted here.
-Applicant also submitted a pest mitigation plan to help ensure the property does not succumb to rodent infestation that could spread to other farm properties.
-Applicant must also submit a farm/forest declaratory statement as a condition of approval.
+Once in place, solar panels are passive collectors and generate no emissions, but some equipment noise is present and it must not exceed MCC 8.45 standards or other standards adopted by conditional use order.
+Offsite intrusion of water and sediment, and weed and rodent infestation from the site could be problems for neighboring farms if not sufficiently addressed.
+Potential on-site farm impacts from erosion and sedimentation discussed above and addressed by applicant's erosion and sediment control plans also mitigate off-site impacts.
+The plan, prepared by a qualified person, with MCPW LDEP's civil site plan and DEQ NPDES 1200-C discharge permitting requirements, sufficiently address off-site drainage issues.
+Onand off-site weed control measures were addressed above, and those findings and conditions are adopted here to help ensure the subject and surrounding properties do not succumb to rodent infestation.
+Applicant will also submit a farm/forest declaratory statement as a condition of approval.
 As conditioned, applicant has proven it is more likely than not that the proposed use will not force a significant change in, or significantly increase the cost of, accepted farm or forest practices on surrounding lands devoted to farm or forest use.
 MCC 17.136.060(A)(1) is satisfied.